Da Vinci Toy Models

 Early Canal Lock Designs

-Early canal locks emerged in the 14th century, primarily in regions like Holland.
+Early canal locks emerged in the 14th century, primarily in regions like the Netherlands.
 These initial designs featured guillotine locks with gates at both ends.

 These locks functioned by raising and lowering their gates vertically.
 Guillotine locks laid the groundwork for more advanced mechanisms.

-These early locks enabled boats to move through canals of different heights by controlling water levels.
-Their designs were fundamental but pivotal in shaping future innovations, including Leonardo’s contributions.
+These early locks enabled boats to navigate canals of varying heights by controlling water levels.
+Their designs were fundamental yet pivotal in shaping future innovations, including those of Leonardo.

 Da Vinci’s Innovations